 The child is covered for the following congenital conditions that show symptoms within the first year:

-Your Critical Illness Insurance is of course valid during pregnancy.
+Our Critical Illness Insurance is of course valid during pregnancy.
 It covers many serious illnesses but does not include complications that may arise during pregnancy and childbirth.

 Your Critical Illness Insurance also provides your child with some protection from three months of age, covering the same serious illnesses as for you.
 Pregnancy Insurance, however, covers various congenital illnesses (see above) diagnosed within the first year.

+We therefore recommend that you purchase Pregnancy Insurance if you are expecting a child.
 We also recommend buying Child Insurance with Pregnancy Insurance, which then takes effect when the child turns one month old.